Towards univalent reference types

 The semantics of state are only difficult under dynamic allocation; indeed, computations that interact with a statically known heap configuration $\overline{\ell_i:\sigma_i}$ can be classified by Moggi's state monad $\sigma\to \sigma\times -$ where $\sigma:\equiv\Prod{i}{\sigma_i}$, and it is reasonable to \emph{define} the equational theory of static allocation by means of this interpretation.
 The equational theory of \emph{dynamic} storage is by contrast far from solidified: the introduction of dynamic allocation opens up a spectrum of abstraction between what may be called \DefEmph{local store} and \DefEmph{global store}.

 Global store is the least abstract theory of dynamic allocation: in a model of global store, it is permitted that allocations be globally observable regardless of their impact on the results of computations.
 For instance, global store models are allowed to distinguish the program $\prn{\ell\leftarrow \TmAlloc\,\texttt{``hello''}; \TmRet\,10}$ from the simpler program $\TmRet\,10$.
-By contrast, models of \emph{local store} validate equations resembling an idealized garbage collector, in which the heap is only observable through its abstract interface read/write interface; in a model of local store, we necessarily have $\prn{\ell\leftarrow\TmAlloc\,\texttt{``hello''}; \TmRet\,10} = \TmRet\,10$ as well as many other equations.
+By contrast, models of \emph{local store} validate equations resembling an idealized garbage collector, in which the heap is only observable through its abstract read/write interface; in a model of local store, we necessarily have $\prn{\ell\leftarrow\TmAlloc\,\texttt{``hello''}; \TmRet\,10} = \TmRet\,10$ as well as many other equations.

 The abstraction offered by local store is highly desirable.
 Moreover, Staton~\cite{staton:2010} has shown that Plotkin and Power's algebraic theory of \emph{first-order} local store~\cite{plotkin-power:2002} is complete in the extremely strong sense that it derives any consistent equation.
-Beyond first-order references, the very definition of the local store theory becomes less clear and a variety of theories have emerged that are inspired by what equations we can find actual models of.
+Beyond first-order references, the very definition of the local store theory becomes less clear, and so a landscape of intermediate theories has emerged in the search for well-behaved models.
 For example, Kammar~\etal~\cite{kammar-levy-moss-staton:2017} have constructed a compelling model of local \DefEmph{full ground store}, going beyond first-order store by allowing pointers to pointers.
 On the other hand, Levy~\cite{levy:2002,levy:2003,levy:2003:book} has given a domain theoretic model of the \emph{global} allocation theory of higher-order store. \end{xsect}

 \begin{xsect}{Semantic worlds and guarded models of higher-order store}